Importing old data into Customer.io

 People should have timestamps

 Ideally every person added has a timestamp of when you first began your relationship with them.
 We look for a “created_at” attribute by default and that’s used in our default “Signed up” segment and welcome campaigns.
 You can reconfigure those, but we recommend having an attribute to identify that original sign up time.
-This should be in unix (seconds since the epoch) format.
+This should be in unix format (seconds since the epoch).

 You can optionally set the “unsubscribed” attribute